403b Retirement Plan Options for Teachers

 What is a 403b Retirement Plan?

 Variable annuities made sense for some investors when markets were going strong.
 However, markets don’t always go up.
 In fact, there have been two 50% stock market drops since 2000.
 These drops took a toll on millions of Americans’ retirement accounts.
 Many investors, including teachers, are now demanding options that offer principal protection, performance guarantees, and the potential for growth.
-For teachers and their 403(b)s, an FIA offers these benefits and more.
+For teachers and their 403(b)s, an FIA can provide these benefits and more.

 Fixed Index Annuities and 403bs